European Traveler

 Photography is not allowed inside the Anne Frank House or the newer museum sections.

-Anne Frank House Museum in Amsterdam exterior view
+Getting to the Anne Frank House in Amsterdam

 A walking route leads from the Anne Frank House via amongst others the Jewish Cultural Quarter (with Portuguese Synagogue) to the excellent Verzetsmuseum (Resistance Museum).
 The brochure Persecution and resistance in Amsterdam(with map) is available for a nominal amount at the Anne Frank House or at the Resistance Museum.